-Mr. McElhiney
+Mr. Ulvestad

+Prerequisite: Economics 173 or consent of the instructor.
 The specific operational environment of motor transportation and the principles and problems involved in the management of firms in this industry; includes impact of public highway policy, facilities, industry structure, costs, operations, rates, regulatory problems, and intercompany relationships.

 172. Rail Transport Management.
 (3) I, II.

-Mr. Brewer, Mr. Koontz
+Mr. Koontz